 Don’t be tempted to purchase cheap imitation cakes and risk being disappointed like that!

-Buy a beautiful Alberti Strega Panettone or Pandoro from Campania Foods and Wine, and…
+Buy a beautiful Alberti Strega Panettone from Campania Wines, and…

 Have yourself a merry little lighter Christmas!